Fred Trump: Personal life

 Some midcentury portraits of Trump evidence photograph manipulation.
+(Note: Public photography from this era is nearly exclusive to the Trump-friendly Brooklyn Eagle.
+More public photos exist from c.
+1955 on.)

 During World War II, Trump began concealing his German ancestry.
 Notwithstanding his German accent (later replaced by a New York one), he denied that he spoke the language.
 Partly due to the prominence of Jews in New York, he supported Jewish causes, with contributions (apparently starting in 1941, two weeks after the U.S. entered the war) convincing some he practiced Judaism.
+Fred Jr.'s daughter, Mary L. Trump, later also claimed her grandfather was "quite anti-Semitic".
 (Note: While Hitler's anti-Semitism was well known, the Holocaust did not start in earnest until 1941, with U.S. reports first published in late 1942.)
-He also omitted the "h" from his middle name (sidestepping the potential implication he could be anti-Semitic as a Christian).
+He also omitted the "h" from his middle name (sidestepping the potential implication he could be antisemitic as a Christian).
 Trump later falsely claimed that he was of Swedish descent and in 1973 wrongly stated that he was born in New Jersey; these deceptions were sustained in the 1980s by Donald Trump and the author of Donald's first biography.
 During the 1980s, Fred became friends with the Israeli ambassador to the United Nations, Benjamin Netanyahu, later the prime minister of Israel.

 After Elizabeth's birth, and with the U.S. becoming more involved in the war, Trump moved his family to Hampton Roads's Virginia Beach.
 In 1944, as Trump's FHA funding lulled, they returned to Jamaica Estates, Queens, where Mary suffered a miscarriage.
 By 1946, they were living in a five-bedroom Tudor-style house Trump built in Jamaica Estates, and Trump purchased a neighboring 0.5 acre lot, where he built a 23-room, 9-bathroom mansion.
 The family moved in during 1950–1951, and Fred and Mary remained there until their deaths.
 The couple was also given an apartment on the 55th (labelled the 63rd) floor of Donald's Trump Tower (c.
 1983), which they rarely if ever used.